January 21, 2016

 John Mueller is Woody Hayes Senior Research Scientist at the Mershon Center for International Security Studies of Ohio State University.
 He is also adjunct professor of Political Science at Ohio State and a Cato Senior Fellow at the Cato Institute in Washington, DC.

 Mueller’s 2010 book, Atomic Obsession: Nuclear Alarmism from Hiroshima to Al Qaeda (Oxford University Press), suggests that atomic terrorism is highly unlikely and that efforts to prevent nuclear proliferation frequently have damaging results.
-Information about this book.
-He has also written Overblown: How Politicians and the Terrorism Industry Inflate National Security Threats, and Why We Believe Them (Free Press, 2006).
-The New York Times called the book “important” and “accurate, timely, and necessary.”
-Information about this book.
-Another book, War and Ideas: Selected Essays was published in May 2011 by Routledge.
-Information about this book.
-He is also the editor of a set of case studies, Terrorism Since 9/11: The American Cases, which was first published as a webbook in 2011 by the Mershon Center and had been updated and expanded each year since.
-Information about this book.
+His War and Ideas: Selected Essays was published in 2011 by Routledge.
+He is also the editor of a set of case studies, Terrorism Since 9/11: The American Cases, which was first published as a webbook in 2011 by the Mershon Center and has been updated and expanded each year since.
 With Christopher Preble, he is the editor of A Dangerous World?
-Threat Perception and U.S. National Security published by the Cato Institute in 2014.
+Threat Perception and U.S. National Security, published by the Cato Institute in 2014.

 Mueller is the author of a multiple-prize-winning book analyzing public opinion during the Korean and Vietnam Wars, War, Presidents and Public Opinion (Wiley, 1973) (“a classic” according to the American Political Science Review) and of Retreat from Doomsday: The Obsolescence of Major War (Basic Books, 1989) which deals with changing attitudes toward war.
 In a front page review of this latter book in the Sunday book section of the Washington Post, McGeorge Bundy commented, “Mueller makes you think, and his method of argument combines fresh insights with trenchant prose in a way that makes thoughtful reading agreeable.”
 Mueller has also published Policy and Opinion in the Gulf War (University of Chicago Press, 1994) and Quiet Cataclysm: Reflections on the Recent Transformation of World Politics (HarperCollins, 1995).
 His Capitalism, Democracy, and Ralph’s Pretty Good Grocery was published in 1999 by Princeton University Press.
 In his review in The Weekly Standard, David J. Silver writes, “Mueller’s provocative book deserves a wide audience. . . .
 Mueller writes sharp, brisk, and witty prose that is unfailingly lucid.”
 Mueller’s book about international and civil wars, The Remnants of War, was published by Cornell University Press in 2004.
 Writing in The New Republic, Gregg Easterbrook called it “brilliantly original and urgent.”
 It was awarded the Lepgold Prize from Georgetown University for the best book on international relations in 2004.
 Retreat from Doomsday (expanded and updated), Quiet Cataclysm, and War, Presidents and Public Opinion have been reprinted.

-He has appeared on television on “The O'Reilly Factor,” “The Daily Show with Jon Stewart” view here, “Hannity and Colmes,” “Nightly Business Report” on PBS, “The National” on CBC, and “20/20” with John Stossel, and on radio on “The Michael Medved Show” and on NPR's “On Point,” “Marketplace,” and “All Things Considered.”
+He has appeared on television on “The O’Reilly Factor,” “The Daily Show with Jon Stewart” view here, “Hannity and Colmes,” “Nightly Business Report” on PBS, “The National” on CBC, and “20/20” with John Stossel, and on radio on “The Michael Medved Show,” the BBC, and on NPR’s “On Point,” “Marketplace,” and “All Things Considered.”

 In another field, he is the author of Astaire Dancing (Knopf, 1985).
 Before publication this book won the de la Torre Bueno prize of Dance Perspectives Foundation as the “most distinguished manuscript on dance;” since publication, it has been called “one of the most satisfying, rich and witty film books ever written” by Kirkus Reviews, and “an extraordinary study of film art” by the New York Times.
 The book furnishes a detailed assessment of each of Astaire’s 31 musical films and analysis of each musical number including 2344 frame pictures.
 This book has now been digitally remastered and republished with a new preface by the author.
 The frame pictures in the new edition have been recaptured in far higher quality than in the original, and those from color films are presented in color.